vojtechruz/vojtechruzicka-blog/src/posts/javascript-async-await/index.md

 One implication of this is that you cannot use `await` in the top-level code.

 ## Multiple calls
 Of course, the example above is rather simple.
-Where `await` really shines is multiple subsequent async calls, where each depends on the value returned by the previous one.
+Where `await` really shines is multiple subsequent async calls, where each call depends on the value returned by the previous one.

 ```javascript
 const first = await firstCall();